 One tester told us this ski was "playful like an angry puppy".
 You know, the one that would be really cute if they'd just stop tearing at your socks and fingers?
 It is lighter-weight and easy to get airborne - it's just what happens when you land that's concerning.
 We didn't have very much fun on these beautiful skis, sadly.

-They sit in the middle of the pack in terms of cost, but one tester told us that she wouldn't ski these every day even if they were free.
+The Genesis 96 sits in the middle of the pack in terms of cost, but one tester told us that she wouldn't ski these every day even if they were free.

+There are certainly skiers out there who love the Liberty Genesis, but our panel did not.
+They're aesthetically stunning, though, and could make fabulous wall art.
 Also, if you are a beginner or lower intermediate skier, and you mostly plan on cruising around at slower speeds on green and blue groomed terrain, they may not be a bad first ski purchase.